Iva Bigelow Weaver: Career

 She was the Milwaukee correspondent for the weekly magazine Music News, and was active in the Musicians' Club of Women, a Chicago-based organization.
 She ran teaching studios in both Chicago and Milwaukee simultaneously.
 She was a judge for Wisconsin in contests sponsored by the National Federation of Music Clubs in 1917.
+One of her students was contralto Charlotte Peege.

 Personal life

 Iva Bigelow Weaver died after having surgery in 1932, in Milwaukee, just before her 57th birthday.
 Her gravesite is in Waukesha County, Wisconsin.
 After her death, a music club in Marshfield, Wisconsin was named in her memory.
 The Iva Bigelow Weaver Junior Music Club of Marshfield lasted from the 1930s into the 1970s.